This opinion was published in Tech2 on July 31, 2018.

 About the Authors

-Sunetra is a Senior Resident Fellow working in the area of Legal Design and Regulation.
+Sunetra is a Senior Resident Fellow and leads Vidhi's work on Legal Design and Regulation.
 She primarily handles engaged and commissioned projects from various ministries, statutory authorities and regulators, where she provides legal research and drafting support at various stages of law-making.
 At Vidhi, she has worked with ministries such as the Ministry of Electronics and Information Technology and the Department of Consumer Affairs.
 Her current projects at Vidhi include reforms in the area of digital economy, privacy law, data protection as well as healthcare systems and consumer protection.
 She has also written for The Indian Express and Firstpost.
 Sunetra graduated with B.A, LL.
 B (Hons) from NALSAR University of Law, Hyderabad in 2012.
 Subsequently, she worked at AZB& Partners, Bangalore for two years, where her work primarily involved general corporate matters, employment law and litigation.
 Thereafter, she obtained her LL.M in Intellectual Property Law from George Washington University, Washington D.C. in 2015.

 Sohini Chatterjee was a Research Fellow at Vidhi.